DesignisOrion/Forde-Text-Editor/README.md

 <img src = "https://designisorion.com/wp-content/uploads/2020/04/Forde-Text-Editor-980x551.png" />

-# Forde-Text-Editor

-Created a text editor using Python called: Forde Text
+# Forde Text Editor

-The software has includes the basics of functionality such as Open, New File, Save As, Save, and Exit.

-It only works in a terminal window using python3.
-I'll update for GUI at a later time.

-Enjoy!
+### About
+This project allows you to open a GUI with text editor features.

+### Technologies Used:
+- Python 3
+- Tkinter

+### What I learned:
+In this project, I was able to create a GUI that has features of NEW, Save, and Exit.
+I was able to learn much about how the Tkinter works with modules and file dialog option.
+I was able to learn the following:

+- Creating menu items
+- Creating menu actions
+- Sizing GUI window

+# Author:
+Orion F.
+www.DesignIsOrion.com